TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

 .. figure:: /Images/Illustrations/frontend.png

-The frontend combines the content created in the backend along with the installation's HTML templates to generate web pages.

-To achieve this, TYPO3 uses the Fluid templating engine that acts as the glue between user generated content and design templates.
+The frontend consists of web pages generated from content created in the backend combined with Fluid templates in the installation.
+The Fluid templating engine provides the glue between the content and the templates.

-A typical Fluid template will contain HTML that defines the structure of the page and Fluid tags that perform various tasks.

-For example a simple web page that features a navigation menu, a block of text and a company logo will contain three Fluid tags.
+A typical Fluid template contains HTML to structure the page and Fluid tags that perform tasks on the page.
+For example, a simple web page that features a navigation menu, a block of text and a company logo will contain three Fluid tags.
+The three tags are:

--  A tag to insert the content element that contains the block of text.
+-  A tag to insert a content element that contains the block of text.
--  Another that generates the main navigation menu.
+-  A tag that generates the main navigation menu.
--  A third tag to insert the company logo.
+-  A tag to insert the company logo.

-Site assets, such as HTML, CSS and JavaScript, are stored in a site package.
+Site assets, such as HTML, CSS and JavaScript, are stored in a :ref:`site package <t3sitepackage:introduction>`.